lovroklo/E-CommerceBackendDemo/README.md

 It's targeting the development commerce-driven websites.
 As a student, my main reason for developing this project is to learn Java and Spring Boot frameworks.

-<h3>Project is still in the early stage of development so many features are not finished and/or will be changed</h3>
+<h3>Project is still in the early stages of development so many features are not finished and/or will be changed</h3>

 <h3>FEATURES</h3>